kbparagua/zen/README.md

 3. Always decide in favor of readability rather than shortness of code.
 4. Be careful on using too much metaprogramming.
 It is cool but it raises the complexity to a much higher level.
+5. Use logically named variables rather than long expressions on conditional statements.